alivemachine/companion-storybox/storybox/README.md

 - Inject messages into the conversation
 - Import previous chat History
 - Pursue previous conversation in a different parallel way
+- Develop XR immersive access with the Companions

 ## More Documentation